KyleDennison/Jrag-and-Jrop/README.md

 # Jrag and Jrop

+A video demo of this project can be found at https://youtu.be/ggRAkXH1YjQ

 ![demo1](Pictures/demoPicture.png)

 The goal of this project was to take a feature that is commonly used by younger students (Drag and Drop) and redesign it to